Shivam2302/tyagi-iiitv.github.io/bugs.md

 ---
 layout: page
 title: My open source activities.
+(This page is badly outdated.
+I'll update it as soon as I get time.)
 description: This page contains organization wise list of open source contributions of Anjul Kumar Tyagi with the links to all the bugs and pull requests.
 ---
 ### Mozilla